Buying made easy

 So what about insurance?

+Often regarded as a grudge purchase, insurance has been somewhat neglected when it comes to re-envisioning the consumer experience, which is what makes it ripe for transformation.
 While some providers have introduced 'no questions asked' shopping experiences, sourcing risk information from other sources as a means of removing the burden of data entry from consumers, there is scope to go much further in adopting new engagement models that build positive experiences and go beyond simply 'taking the pain away'.

 Achieving this relies on proactive triggers and a fresh approach to risk and reward, making intelligent use of data to create a new relationship with the customer - one that adds value and/or saves them money.